xushizhou/WHOMP/README.md

-# WHOMP: Wasserstein Hierarchical Optimal Matching for Partitions
+# WHOMP: Wasserstein HOMogeneity Partition

 ## Overview

-WHOMP (Wasserstein HOMogeneity Partitions) is an open-source Python package designed to partition datasets into subgroups that maximize diversity within each subgroup while minimizing dissimilarity across subgroups.
+WHOMP (Wasserstein HOMogeneity Partition) is an open-source Python package designed to partition datasets into subgroups that maximize diversity within each subgroup while minimizing dissimilarity across subgroups.
 It optimally minimizes type I and type II errors that often result from imbalanced group splitting or partitioning, commonly referred to as accidental bias, in comparative and controlled trials.

 ## Usage